DavyJonesLocker/client_side_validations/README.md

 DOM (no `offsetWidth`, `offsetHeight`, or client rects).
-If you wrap a native form control with a custom widget that hides the original element (for example a custom-select library that replaces `<select>` with its own UI), add `data-csv-validate-hidden` to the original element so it is still
+If you wrap a native form control with a custom widget that hides the original element (for example a custom-select library that replaces `<select>` with its own UI), add `data-csv-validate-not-visible` to the original element so it is still
 validated:

 ```erb